scripterkaran/GCM-iOS-Cordova/README.md

 2) Put your configuration file in the root of your project and make sure to add it to your target as advice by Google.

-3) Run `cordova plugin add cordova-plugin-gcmpushplugin` to install the plugin
+3) Run `cordova plugin add  cordova-plugin-gcm-ios` to install the plugin

 ### Registration